Reactive Motion Generation on Learned Riemannian Manifolds: Geodesic motion skills

 We presented a novel LfD approach that learns Riemannian manifolds from human demonstrations, over which geodesic curves are computed and used as a motion generator.
 These geodesics are capable of recovering and synthesizing robot movements similar to the provided demonstrations.
 Therefore, our technique enables robot motion planning between two arbitrary points on the learned manifold via geodesics.
 This is achieved through a variational autoencoder (VAE) from which a pullback Riemannian metric can be computed in the VAE latent space and used to generate movements in both task and joint spaces.
 Additionally, we proposed reshaping the learned Riemannian metric using ambient metrics to avoid static or dynamic obstacles on the fly.
 This metric reshaping along with a forward kinematics layer enabled multiple-limb obstacle avoidance capabilities, which allowed us to achieve reactive motions.
 In order to guarantee fast geodesic computation and motion generation, we developed a graph-based technique built on the Dijkstra algorithm to provide real-time motion synthesis and adaptation.
 We extensively tested our approach in both joint and task space settings, showing that our geodesic motion generation performs effectively in both settings and in a variety of tasks such as grasping and pouring.
+We would like to draw attention to the fact that the developed system has certain limitations and potential areas for improvement.
+In this regard, we would like to present a selection of such aspects for discussion.